Sleep Apnea - Getting A Diagnosis

 Risks of Sleep Apnea

-Untreated sleep apnea is dangerous and untreated in can increase the risk of high blood pressure, heart attack, stroke diabetes obesity and worsen heart failure.
-Irregular heat beats are more likely and the chance of having work related or car accidents is increased,
+Untreated sleep apnea is dangerous, and it can increase the risk of high blood pressure, heart attack, stroke, obesity and worsen heart failure.
+Irregular heart beats are more likely, and the chance of having work related or car accidents is increased,

-Sleep apnea is treated by with lifestyle changes and/or sleep appliances.
-For overweight patients even a loss of 5% weight loss can help and patients should avoid evening alcohol.
-Oxygen is used with patients that have central sleep apnea.
-There is no medication available to treat sleep apnea.
+Sleep apnea is treated by lifestyle changes and/or sleep appliances.
+For overweight patients even a loss of 5% weight loss can help, and patients should avoid drinking alcohol in the evening.
+Oxygen is used with patients that have central sleep apnea, as is no medication or cure available to treat sleep apnea.

 Cpap Treatment or Surgery

-Cpap sleep apnea is the most common treatment which is a Continuous Positive Airway Pressure (CPAP) appliance which is a nose mask that blows air applying pressure from an air blower forcing air through the nasal passage worn during sleep to prevent airway collapse.
-The air pressure is applied continuously so there is just enough pressure to prevent collapse of the airway.
-This is generally effective, but many patients dislike wearing them.
+Cpap sleep apnea is the most common treatment, which is a Continuous Positive Airway Pressure (CPAP) appliance.
+It is a nose mask that blows air by applying pressure from an air blower that forces air through the nasal passage airway worn during sleep to prevent airway collapse.
+The air pressure is applied continuously, so there is just enough pressure to prevent collapse of the airway.
+This is generally effective, but many patients dislike wearing the mask.

-Some of the side effects that may occur are nasal irritation and drying, facial skin irritation, abdominal bloating, mask leaks, sore eyes, and headaches.
-There are some dental appliances which are sometimes helpful to reposition the lower jaw and tongue.
+Some of the side effects that may occur are nasal irritation and drying or the mucsoa, facial skin irritation, abdominal bloating, mask leaks, sore eyes, and headaches.
+There are some dental appliances, which are sometimes helpful to reposition the lower jaw and tongue.